MLSToolbox/mls_code_generator_config/README.md

 # MLSToolbox Code Generator Configuration Files

-This is a sub-repository for the [mls_code_generator](https://github.com/MLS-Toobox/mls_code_generator).
+This is a sub-repository for the [mls_code_generator](https://github.com/MLS-Toobox/mls_code_generator) repository.
+This repository includes the configuration files to configure the mls_code_generator component for the pipeline editor and the generation of code functionality.

-Contains information about the nodes available for code generation, check our [wiki](https://github.com/MLS-Toobox/mls_toolbox/wiki/3.1-Extending-the-Code-Generator) article on how to expand the configuration file for your needs and our [demo](https://github.com/MLS-Toobox/mls_toolbox/wiki/4.1-MLS-Code-Generator-Demo's#adding-new-nodestasks-to-the-code-generator) example on how to expand it.
+There are detailed information in our [wiki](https://github.com/MLSToolbox/mls_code_generator/wiki/Configuration) on how to expand the configuration files for your needs and a [demo example](https://github.com/MLSToolbox/mls_code_generator/wiki/Tool-extension) on how to expand it.